 The company will be entitled, subject to compliance with applicable corporate and securities laws, to purchase for cancellation subordinate voting shares at prevailing market prices under the terms of its normal course issuer bid and in accordance with the rules and policies of the TSX.
-During the first six months of 2022, under the terms of its normal course issuer bid, the company purchased for cancellation 88,776 subordinate voting shares (2021 - \$nil) for a net cost of \$305 (2021 - \$nil) and \$417 (2021 - \$nil) was recorded as a benefit in retained earnings.
+During the first nine months of 2022, under the terms of its normal course issuer bid, the company purchased for cancellation 88,776 subordinate voting shares (2021 - \$10,647) for a net cost of \$305 (2021 - \$42) and \$417 (2021 - \$45) which was recorded as a benefit in retained earnings.